jaweesh/Packet-Injection-in-Sudan-Analysis/README.md

-# Packet-Injection-in-Sudan-Analysis
+# Shady downloads and redirections

 To analyze samples downloaded over insecure channel and secure channels

-## Intro and Disclaimers
+## Introduction and Disclaimers

 I created this repository to analyze, collect samples and collaborate efforts towards what is now affecting all ISPs in Sudan \(Zain, MTN and Sudani\).